 \section{Optical Quantum Computation}

-Photons are robust to decoherence, however, they get easily lost, being reflected into the wrong path or even absorbed by the environment.
-Moreover, for photonic two-qubit gates based on standard photonic qubits, such as a CNOT or CSIGN gate, the necessary nonlinear interaction $\sim\pi \hat n \otimes \hat n$ is hard to obtain.
-In this section, we briefly review notions of universality, fault tolerance, and quantum error correction in the context of optical encodings and codes, including sophisticated ``hardware-efficient'', highly nonclassical ``bosonic codes''.
+Photons are robust to decoherence; however, they get easily lost, being reflected into the wrong path or even absorbed by the environment.
+Moreover, for photonic two-qubit gates based on standard photonic qubits, such as a CNOT or CZ gate, the necessary nonlinear interaction $\sim\pi \hat n \otimes \hat n$ is hard to obtain.
+In this section, we briefly review notions of universality and fault tolerance in the context of optical encodings and quantum error correction codes, including sophisticated ``hardware-efficient'', highly nonclassical ``bosonic codes''.
 In the CV setting, for processing quantum oscillators or ``qumodes'', we briefly discuss known decomposition techniques as well as optical approaches to cubic-phase state and gate implementations as the lowest-order nonlinear resources to introduce a non-Gaussian element and complete the universal gate sets.